Claremore, Oklahoma: History

 A post office was established on June 25, 1874.
 The coming of railways to Indian Territory was the driving factor in early growth.
 Two early lines intersected in the center of town.
 The town changed the spelling of its name from Clermont to Claremore on September 19, 1882.
 A clerk recording the town as having a post office had spelled the name incorrectly, and it stuck.
 The town was incorporated in the Cherokee Nation on May 2, 1903. newspaper, the Claremore Daily Progress, was founded in 1893 by cowboy Joe Klein and is still published daily.
 It is the oldest business in Rogers County.

-Growth was aided by the popularity of sulphur springs among Americans in the late 19th and early 20th centuries.
+Growth was aided by the popularity of sulfur springs among Americans in the late 19th and early 20th centuries.
 They believed bathing in such springs to have medical benefits.
 George Eaton had settled with his family in the Claremore area in 1874 and conducted farming and cattle raising.
 He later branched into the mercantile business, real estate, and oil exploration.
 While drilling just east of Claremore in 1903, Easton struck an underground pool of water that smelled of sulfur.
 Local physician Dr. W. G. Williams tested the water and marketed it as a cure.
 Known as "Radium Water", it contained no radium, but hydrogen sulfide and sulfur compounds that were believed to make it medically useful.
 Eaton built a bath house and promoted the pool area as Radium Town.
 Radium Town was centered on 9th Street between Seminole and Dorothy.
 Bath houses were built by promoters all over this area of Claremore, and for a time attracted travelers and tourists for the waters.
-Only one was still standing as of 2008. first hospital was established in the early 1900s along what is now known as Will Rogers Boulevard, or Oklahoma State Highway 20.
+Only one was still standing as of 2008.
+The first hospital was established in the early 1900s along what is now known as Will Rogers Boulevard or Oklahoma State Highway 20.
 The building is standing and is currently being renovated.

 The town has many historic homes and other buildings, with several located in the old business district.
 In 2002, Claremore received a grant from the state's Oklahoma Main Street program to redevelop its business district with improved urban design and enhancement of historic properties.
 Renovation work on the downtown was completed in 2007.
 On July 9, 2020, the Supreme Court of the United States determined in McGirt v.
-Oklahoma that the reservations of the Five Tribes, comprising much of Eastern Oklahoma, were never disestablished by Congress and thus are still "Indian Country" for the purposes of criminal law.
+Oklahoma that the reservations of the Five Tribes, comprising much of Eastern Oklahoma, were never disestablished by Congress, thus are still "Indian Country" for the purposes of criminal law.

+On the night of May 25, 2024, a EF3 tornado impacted Claremore and caused considerable damage to the city and the areas surrounding it.